fbarre96/Pollenisator/README.md

   * Objects can be created through parsers / manual input
   * Business logic can be implemented (auto vuln referencing, item triggers, etc.)
   * Many tools/scripts launch conditions are availiable to avoid overloading the target or the scanner.
-  * A GUI based on tcl/tk
+  * A GUI client based on tcl/tk

 ## Documentation ##